Everhood: Reception

 Zoey Handley of Destructoid praised the music in the game, but noted that the story threw in too many plot twists and critiqued spelling errors and long load times within the game.
 Nintendo World Report's Jordan Rudek praised the game's rhythm-based combat and humor and called it "an instant classic", while also noting the grammar and spelling errors within the game and long loading times.

+Sequel

+In June 2023, publisher Foreign Gnomes announced a sequel titled Everhood 2.
+It released March 4, 2025 on Microsoft Windows and Nintendo Switch to positive reception.